4: The Exchange

 Passing between cities had given Chris plenty of experience trading his out-of-season equipment for other trainers’ discards.
 As often as not, he’d found almost new equipment sold off by former trainers who’d realized early in their journeys they didn’t have what it took.
 Most trainers ended their careers that way.

 Without too much digging, Chris found a zero degree sleeping bag.
-The shop didn't carry any liners, but he hoped that the down bag would make up the difference—it was nicer than his own sleeping bag.
+The shop didn’t carry any liners, but he hoped that the down bag would make up the difference—it was nicer than his own sleeping bag.
 The coat and the backpack were more troublesome.
 Even secondhand, there was nothing inexpensive of acceptable quality.
 Combined, the coat and the backpack took up half the money from the museum.
 The boots were nearly another quarter of it.
 But there was nothing to do about that.
-She needed to have the right supplies if she was coming to the Ice Pass.
+She needed to have the right supplies if she was coming with him to the Ice Pass.

 He tracked Una down again and had her try it all on for size.